Aspen92/sonictones-pp4/README.md

 ### Acknowledgements
 - My friend Lucas Holm for his ongoing help with all kinds of smaller issues and feedback throughout the project.
 - My mentor, Antonio Rodriguez, at Code Institute, for continuous helpful feedback and support.
-- The always super friendly and helpful tutor support at Code Institute.
+- The always friendly and helpful tutor support at Code Institute.